Before talking about operators, we'll take a quick aside

 All this code does is store the value in each of the four variables

-left, top, right,
+left, top, right, and

-.
+bottom.
 How does it

 work?
 It starts on the far right-hand side.
 It sees